Our Vision and Mission

 • Alumni: Award alumni can become members of the Alumni Association (more information to follow).
 You are also welcome to visit the Award Alumni Community on LinkedIn and add your Award to your CV.

-• If you are currently looking for a career change and would like to apply to us, we are happy to receive unsolicited applications.
+• Job: If you are currently looking for a career change and would like to apply to us, we are happy to receive unsolicited applications.
 You can also visit our job board, where we regularly publish job advertisements.
 We look forward to hearing from you!

 Volunteering Association member LinkedIn for Alumni Jobs

-The international Foundation
+The International Foundation

 International Foundation The Big Six